What Are the Deadlines for FAFSA?

 What if I missed the FAFSA deadline?

-As long as your FAFSA is submitted by the federal deadline of June 30, you may be qualified to receive federal grants, loans and other financial aid.
-If you miss your state’s deadline, you may still qualify for federal aid, but not for state-funded aid programs.
+As long as your FAFSA is submitted by the federal deadline of June 30, you will be eligible to receive federal student aid — including a Federal Pell Grant and other financial aid.

 Regardless what your state and college require in terms of deadline, it’s almost always in your best interest to submit your FAFSA as soon as it becomes available on October 1 before the state runs out of aid.